sepal-contrib/clip-time-series/doc/en.rst

 .. danger::

-    The build of the :code:`.pdf` file can consume lots of computation resources and in particular RAM. if you're module freezes more than 2-3 minutes you certainely ran out of memory and the Python kernel have died.
+    The build of the :code:`.pdf` file can consume lots of computation resources and in particular RAM. if you're module freezes more than 2-3 minutes you certainly ran out of memory and the Python kernel have died.
 Restart the process with a bigger instance.

 .. image:: https://raw.githubusercontent.com/openforis/clip-time-series/master/doc/img/process_loading.png
     :alt: process_loading